hargoniX/master/thesis/thesis.typ

 though having them separate makes the presentation much simpler.
 For this reason we will also only consider definitions whose the type arguments occur grouped in the beginning of the signature.

-For performing the transformation, I will make use of several auxiliary functions that will be defined through the course of this section:
+To perform the transformation, I will make use of several auxiliary functions that will be defined through the course of this section:
 - $dentype(alpha, Gamma)$ takes a context $Gamma$ and a monotype $alpha$ and eliminates dependent types in $alpha$.
 In particular, whenever it encounters a binder for a proposition, it